Kankō Ainu: The Meiji Government Colonization

 After Edo Bakufu collapsed, the tension between Japan and Russia remained.
 Hokkaido became a more important area for the Japanese government because the Boshin war, fight between the old Bakufu system and new government community, was opened in Hokkaido and the Ezo republic, which was the government by the old Bakufu members was established.
 New Japanese government, the Meiji government, had started the colonization of Ainu to protect Hokkaido from Russia and gain resources.
 The Meiji government sent people who lost their Bushi at the old Bakufu to open up Hokkaido lands.
 The government also wanted Ainu to develop the country, so it tried to turn Ainu into farmers and people in Japan.
-The assimilation required Ainu people to change Japanese name and adjust Japanese culture, and prohibited Ainu culture such as Iomante, the one of significant ritual for Kamuy, and tattoo.
+The assimilation required Ainu people to adopt Japanese names and adjust to Japanese culture, and prohibited Ainu culture such as Iomante, the one of significant ritual for Kamuy, and tattoo.

 The biggest significant change was prohibiting hunting and catching fish and changing the habits of making food into cultivation.
 Because of the increasing population in Hokkaido in late Edo and heavy snow in early Meiji, deer, bear, and salmon were killed very much.
 Owing to a decrease in the number of them, hunting and fishing areas and time were controlled.
 Plus, the Ainu ethnic used to hunt to live, so they did not have know-how agriculture, which caused difficulty to live.
 Being forced into an uncomfortable lifestyle, Ainu people had physical problems, for instance lost physical strength and got sick easily.
 In addition, the proportion of Ainu people decreased.
-In Meiji 6th, the population of Hokkaido was 111,196, in Meiji 26th, it was 559,959.
+In Meiji 6th (1873), the population of Hokkaido was 111,196, in Meiji 26th (1893), it was 559,959.
 However, the proportion of Ainu people in Meiji 6 was about 15 per cent and it had become approximately 3 per cent in Meiji 26.
 That is why Ainu could not assimilate in Japanese society.